wnyao/learning-notes/javascript/javascript/event-flow.md

 - Event is responsible for interaction of JS with HTML web pages.
 - Event can be defined as any act occur by someone, Eg. User or server.
-- Event flow process in JS is completed in three process:
+- Event flow process in JS is completed in three processes/phases:
   1. Event Capturing
   2. Event Target
   3. Event Bubbling